xRET2pwn/xret2pwn.github.io/_posts/2022-04-24-Access_Token_Part0x01.md

 # Introduction

-In this blog post I’m going to show the most three common access token techniques.
+In this blog post I'm going to show the most three common access token techniques.

 1. Steal Token
 2. Revert2Self